 - Unique identifier: ROWID is a unique identifier for each row in a database table.
 This makes it easy to identify and retrieve specific rows from a table.

-- Performance: ROWID can be used to retrieve rows from a database table quickly and efficiently.
-This is because ROWID stores the physical location of the row in the database, allowing the database to directly access the desired row without having to perform a full table scan.
+- Performance: ROWID can quickly and efficiently retrieve rows from a database table.
+This is because ROWID stores the row’s physical location in the database, allowing the database to directly access the desired row without having to perform a full table scan.

-- Security: ROWID can be used to prevent unauthorized access to sensitive data by limiting access to specific rows in a table.
+- Security: ROWID can prevent unauthorized access to sensitive data by limiting access to specific rows in a table.

 - Data Auditing: ROWID can be used to track changes to the data in a database table.
 This is useful for auditing purposes, as it provides a history of the changes made to the data.

-- Data Migration: ROWID can be used to migrate data from one database table to another.
-This is because ROWID provides a unique identifier for each row, allowing the data to be moved without losing the relationship between the rows.
+- Data Migration: ROWID can migrate data from one database table to another.
+It provides a unique identifier for each row, allowing the data to be moved without losing the relationship between the rows.

 Read: How to add a column to a table in Oracle